2022 Asia Cup Qualifier: 2020 ACC Western Region T20

 The 2020 ACC Western Region T20 tournament was held from 23 to 27 February 2020 in Muscat, Oman, and acted as a first qualifying stage for the 2020 Asia Cup.
 Bahrain, Kuwait, Maldives, Oman, Saudi Arabia and the UAE all announced their squads for the tournament.
 Following the conclusion of the group stage matches of the Western Region, Bahrain, Kuwait, Qatar and the UAE had all progressed to the semi-finals.

-An incredible six-wicket win for Bahrain over Qatar in the final group match saw them climb to the top of Group A, with both sides progressing to the semi-finals at the expense of favourites Oman by virtue of slightly better net run rates.
+An incredible six-wicket win for Bahrain over Qatar in the final group match saw them climb to the top of Group A, with both teams progressing to the semi-finals at the expense of favourites Oman by virtue of slightly better net run rates.
 Kuwait and the UAE won their respective semi-final matches to advance to the final of the Western Region group and to the Asia Cup Qualifier.
 United Arab Emirates went on to win the final by 102 runs.